WillAbides/setup-go-faster/README.md

 It's like actions/setup-go but faster.

+## A Note About Go 1.21.0

+**Use setup-go-faster@v1.9.0 or later** if you want to install Go 1.21.0.

+With the release of go1.21.0, the Go team has changed the way they publish dot-zero releases.
+They used to be styles go1.N, but now that are go1.N.0.
+This caused issues with earlier versions of setup-go-faster.

+**Do not user go-version: 1.21**.
+Use `go-version: 1.21.0` or `go-version: 1.21.x` instead.

+I should fix these inconsistencies soon.

 ### Faster

 Setup-go-faster takes about a third as long as setup-go to install go on a